How to Choose the Best Garden Seeds

 Know your climate and order seeds that are good for your type of soil and atmosphere.

-This is something I never did until recently.
-Sure I would pick tomato seeds that didn’t take 100 days to grow, but I never put more thought into it than that.
+I never did this until recently.
+Sure, I would pick tomato seeds that didn’t take 100 days to grow, but I never put more thought into it than that.

 As much as I’d love to grow a big juicy cantaloupe here, it’s just not going to happen.
-Most cucumbers don’t do well in my soil or climate either.
+Most cucumbers don’t do well in my soil or climate, either.
+I need to stick with high-quality seeds that are for my plant hardiness zone and specific microclimate.

-The seeds that I ordered this year from High Mowing are specifically selected for their abilities to grow in a short, dry season.
+The seeds I ordered this year from High Mowing are specifically selected for their ability to grow in a short, dry season.

 Me with Cabbage